Juan Jacinto Muñoz Rengel

 Juan Jacinto Muñoz-Rengel (born 1974, in Málaga, Spain) is a Spanish writer.
 He studied philosophy and is the author of the essay 'A History of Lying'.
 He's also well known in his native country for his short stories and his novels, including El asesino hipocondríaco (The Hypochondriac Hitman) and El gran imaginador (The Great Imaginator, 2017 Celsius Festival National Book Award).
-His work has been translated into English, French, Italian, Greek, Finnish, Turkish, Arabic and Russian, and published in more than a dozen countries.
+His work has been translated into English, French, Italian, Finnish, Greek, Romanian, Russian, Arabic, and Turkish, and published in more than twenty-five countries.

 Biography

 Muñoz-Rengel obtained his doctorate in Philosophy, and has taught in both Spain and the UK.
+He is also a frequent contributor to the Spanish newspaper El País and Spanish National Radio.
+At present, he runs the Escuela de Imaginadores in Madrid.

-He is the author of the novels El gran imaginador (The Great Imaginator) (Penguin Random House, 2016), El asesino hipocondríaco (The Hypochondriac Hitman) (Penguin Random House, 2012) and El sueño del otro (The Other’s Dream) (Penguin Random House, 2013), as well as various collections of short stories: 88 Mill Lane (2006), De mecánica y alquimia (2009), Ignotus Best Short Story Collection Award, and El libro de los pequeños milagros (2013).
+He is the author of the novels El gran imaginador (The Great Imaginator) (Penguin Random House, 2016), El asesino hipocondríaco (The Hypochondriac Hitman) (Penguin Random House, 2012) and El sueño del otro (The Other's Dream) (Penguin Random House, 2013), as well as various collections of short stories: 88 Mill Lane (2006), De mecánica y alquimia (2009), Ignotus Best Short Story Collection Award, and El libro de los pequeños milagros (2013).
 His work has appeared in major anthologies including Pequeñas resistencias (Ed.
 Andrés Neuman, 2010), Siglo XXI (2010) and Cuento español actual (2014).

-He has been described as one of the most outstanding Spanish writers.
-The international press and the critics recognize him as one of the most illustrious followers of the tradition of Italo Calvino and Jorge Luis Borges.

-Muñoz-Rengel is also a frequent contributor to the Spanish newspaper El País and a staff member of Spanish National Radio.
-He teaches creative writing at the Writer's Center Fuentetaja in Madrid.

 He was short-listed for the Clarín Alfaguara Novel Award, Argentina's most prestigious international literary prize, of which José Saramago was president of the jury, for the novel El asesino hipocondríaco.

+He has been recognized by critics as one of the major renewers of the fantastic and speculative tradition, and the international press has compared him to Jorge Luis Borges, Italo Calvino and Stanisław Lem.